CaoQi92/DeepHawkes/README.md

     python gen_sequence.py
     #you can configure parameters and filepath in the file of "config.py"

-2.initialize the embeddings of nodes.
+2.trainsform the datasets to the format of ".pkl"
 command:

-    cd gen_sequence
-    python gen_NodeEmbedding.py
-    #similar, you can configure parameters and filepath in the file of "config.py"

-3.trainsform the datasets to the format of ".pkl"
-command:

     cd deep_learning
     python preprocess.py
     #you can configure parameters and filepath in the file of "config.py"

-4.train DeepHawkes
+3.train DeepHawkes
 command:

     cd deep_learning